martytheparty/media-system-2025/README.md

 # media-system-2025
-My latest attempt of creating a way for me to share massive numbers of photos and videos.
+My 2025 attempt of creating a way for me to share massive numbers of photos and videos.

 OK so this was a great attempt...
 I tried to create a system that cobbled a collections of apps (web, api, worker...) and well in the end I realized that I am trying to reinvent Electron.
 There were a lot of issues but the main problem is trying to share state between all of the apps.